How a recruiter analyses your CV: cybersecurity edition

 Check out more CV tips

-List your technical AND human skills
+List your technical and interpersonal skills

 A good cybersecurity CV is one that shows your know-how as well as your interpersonal skills.